RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: khadija
+Name: Raza syed
-Registration Number: BSNU25101048
+Registration Number: BSNU25101040

 This repository is created as part of Lab Activity #1.